 I did write a lot of it on Windows 8, though, using the consumer preview of the update released earlier this year.
 And even that simple task leads to some of the problems with this release.

-As others have already noted, grafting the Metro interface on top of Windows creates a schizophrenic experience.
+already noted, grafting the Metro interface on top of Windows creates a schizophrenic experience.
 It works pretty well for apps that are coded for Metro, but launch a traditional Windows application and you’ll be partying like it’s Windows 95, with a menu bar across the top and a task bar at the bottom and a dull sense that this is work instead of fun.
 Quit that application and you’ll find yourself at a traditional Windows desktop minus the historical Start menu.

 The Start menu has, for all intents and purposes, been replaced by Metro.
 While the Start menu in prior releases of Windows inevitably became a morass of cascading menus as you added applications, Metro is cleaner but two-dimensional.
 Tiles scroll horizontally, which works fine on a tablet or a mouse with horizontal scrolling capability (such as the Mighty Mouse I have connected to the Mac mini I ran Windows 8 Consumer Preview on via Boot Camp), but without one of those, it’s a literal and figurative drag.
 You can, however, simply start typing the name of the application you want to use (like with Spotlight on the Mac, but without even hitting a key combination) and it will come up, assuming you know what you’re looking for.
 But if you’re primarily relying on a shortcut to get around your operating system’s primary user interface, it seems like there might be something wrong with your primary user interface.